Pet Ramblings on all my pets

 My mother had adopted a full blooded Maltese just a month before she left our world.
 She had always wanted a pure breed pooch.
 He was a tiny, exceptionally cute canine with large sweet eyes.
 I pretty much raised her American Kennel Club guy.
 We registered him as Marjie’s Morgan of Malta.

 He became my little protector and walk buddy.
-We visited many city parks, our fav being Sellwood Riverfront Park and walking on the beach area.
+We visited many city parks, our fav being Sellwood Riverfront Park and walking in the beach area.
 Morgan Porgan, as I called him, was with me for eleven years.
-I still keep his picture nearby.
+I still keep his picture and paw print nearby.

-I have written about Morgan in 2020 here in my post “Walkin’ With Your Best Pet Friend”.
+I wrote about Morgan in 2020 here in my post “Walkin’ With Your Best Pet Friend”.

 My Running Show of Pets

-I started adding a Betta fish when Morgan was with me.
+I started adding a Beta fish in a small aquarium as a new pet when Morgan was with me.
 The first was a pudgy little doll of a fish named Jewel.
-But I did not do well by my Bettas and lost them frequently, one after the other.
-My last try was a gorgeous blue Betta and I was told I could pair her with a Dwarf African frog.
+But I did not do well by my Betas and lost them frequently, one after the other.
+My last try was a gorgeous blue Beta.
+I was told I could pair her with a Dwarf African frog.
 Well, that was not a good idea.

-My betta became extremely aggressive and did not, at all, like sharing her space even with a tiny frog.
+My beta became extremely aggressive and did not, at all, like sharing her space even with a tiny frog.
 He was named Georgy.
 The two of them even butted heads.
-Not long after that incident my betta passed, and I adopted Buddy, another frog, to befriend Georgy.
+Not long after that incident my beta passed, and I adopted Buddy, another frog, to befriend Georgy.
 They were great together.
 Even tried to have little froggies.

 Georgy and Buddy lived with me for about four years.
 They loved being able to seclude themselves under their wee log.